simon-katz/nomis-ec-mode/README.md

 ## Version

-The constant `nomis/ec-version` contains the version of nomis-electric-clojure-mode, a string.
+The constant `nomis/ec-version` contains the version of nomis/ec-mode, a string.

-The interactive command `nomis/ec-version` reports nomis-electric-clojure-mode's version in the echo area.
+The interactive command `nomis/ec-version` reports nomis/ec-mode's version in the echo area.

 # Adding New Parser Specs